 Step 3: New pages — indexed or rejected?

-New pages indexed but 0 impressions:
+New pages indexed but 0 impressions usually means nobody searches the term:

-Open Google Keyword Planner
+Open Google Keyword Planner (or Search Console's own query data on

-Step 5: Add depth to new pages
+Step 5: Add depth to the new pages

-- Add original screenshots, tables, first-person experience
+- Add original screenshots, tables, and first-person testing notes

-- Add 3+ internal links
+- Add 3+ relevant internal links from and to the page

 - See Low content depth issue